 In politics, Saad was a militant of the Democratic Left (ID), he was also Secretary of Information in the government of President Rodrigo Borja Cevallos (1988-1992) and held the position of advisor to President Alfredo Palacio, he also served as Minister of Economy and diplomat.

-Saad’s health deteriorated, living for years with a chronic lung disease that worsened, which led him to start a campaign against tobacco.1 4 On the morning of Friday, June 6, 2014, he died in Quito at 73 years old, from a cardiac arrest, his remains were cremated on the night of that day and transferred to the Benjamin Carrión Room of the House of Ecuadorian Culture in Quito, where he received several tributes.
+Saad’s health deteriorated after years of living with a chronic lung disease that worsened, prompting him to launch an anti-tobacco campaign.
+He died in Quito on the morning of Friday, June 6, 2014, at the age of 73, from a cardiac arrest.
+His remains were cremated that night and transferred to the Benjamin Carrión Room of the House of Ecuadorian Culture in Quito, where he received several tributes.

 Interview with Pedro Saad Herrería on the program La Caja de Pandora